好多 Graphic Designer 都希望成功轉型做 Digital Product 嘅 UXUI Designer。如果你都有同樣想法，咁你就要儲底呢個 post (55 個 User Experience (UX) 專用名詞)。

 A form of Web analytics.
 Clickstream analysis is the tracking and analysis of visits to websites.
-In addition, this analysis reports user behaviour such as routing, stickiness, where users come from and where they go from the site.
+In addition, this analysis reports user behavior such as routing, stickiness, where users come from, and where they go from the site.

 29. Minimum Viable Product (MVP)